AI Answering Service For Water Damage Restoration

 Speed protects the job and the property

 EPA warns mold can grow on wet wood, drywall, carpet, and furniture when they stay wet for more than 24 hours.
-The first call should not become a blank voicemail.
+The first call should not become a voicemail with no context.

 Insurance context affects the next step